-Premiums: Participation \$1.50
+Premiums: Participation \$3.00

 The purpose of Clover Kids is to promote the positive development of youth in a non-competitive manner.
 The learning experience is the primary purpose of the program.
 All exhibits receive participation ribbons.
 This is not a competitive experience.
-Static exhibits should be brought to the 4-H Building by 12:00 Noon, July 20.
-Clover Kids will need to contact the Extension Office by 5:00 p.m., June 30 if they plan to exhibit animals at the Fair.
-Release time for animals will be after their respective shows.
-They will abide by the same rules as 4-H members for release time static exhibits (3:00 p.m., Sunday, July 24).
+Static exhibits should be brought to the 4-H Building by 12:00 Noon, July 23.
+Clover Kids will need to contact the Extension Office by 5:00 p.m., July 2 if they plan to exhibit animals at the Fair.
+They will abide by the same rules as 4-H members for release time of animals and static exhibits (3:00 p.m., Sunday, July 27).

 Exhibits should be chosen from the following list.
-There is a maximum of 12 entries per exhibitor.
+There is a maximum of 12 entries per 4-H member.
 Posters may be created under any category and the size is 14 inches by 22 inches.
-For more Clover Kid resources visit http://child.unl.edu/cloverkid
+For more Clover Kid resources visit https://4h.unl.edu/deliverymodes/clubs/clover-kids/